 Jack Baughman is a counselor and trial lawyer who specializes in high stakes, extremely complicated litigation.
 Since 2008 he has defended claims against firm clients totaling more than $30 billion.
 He prepares every case on the assumption that it will go to trial and is one of very few lawyers in the United States who has won multiple multi-billion dollar jury verdicts.
 He specializes in long-term strategic thinking and focuses on defining the case narrative as early as possible.

 For many years, Jack’s practice has focused on his trial work.
 He is frequently hired to replace prior counsel as a case approaches trial, and his proven ability to try cases gives his clients important leverage in settlement negotiations.
-For example, he was recently retained as lead trial counsel for a potentially precedent-setting case scheduled for trial in April 2019 in Delaware Chancery Court.
-In 2018, he was hired to handle two antitrust cases for a major pharmaceutical company, a terrorism case for a major U.S. manufacturer, a contract dispute concerning financial software, and an employment class action in the leisure industry.
-This is similar to 2017 when he handled several significant matters:
+For example, he was recently retained as lead trial counsel for a potentially precedent-setting case scheduled for trial in May 2019 in the Delaware Court of Chancery.
+Jack’s other ongoing and recently resolved matters include the following: